How We Provide Support …..

 Our support environment works through several channels, all encouraging honest and supportive communication.

 Support Group Meetings – A casual gathering of our group members (and any friends& family) is to allow for meeting, discussion, bonding and sharing of our view of the world.
+We are currently meeting via ZOOM video meetings.
 We have Guest Expert speakers at each meeting who may have some professional involvement in our world.
 Past expert speakers have included ENT Balance consultants, Balance Rehabilitation specialists, and other people of note in the world of balance.
 The meetings are free to attend, and no member has to attend any, but just come whenever they want to.
 Members decide what they want to get out of our group and all views are welcome.
 Meeting notes and recordings of our guest speakers are always available on our web sit in the Meeting section.

 Balance Buddies – Our volunteers, many of whom have first hand experience with various balance disorders, are available for contact by all members.
 Members can choose to email or call any of our Balance Buddies, especially where they believe a particular Buddy may have relevant balance issue experience to share.
 Our Buddies are there to help you over the long term in any way that they can. [we are also seeking more volunteers to be Balance Buddies as well please – anyone with experience of or a professional interest in Balance issues, please contact us now]